dotbitHQ/dotbithq.github.io/developers/build-application.md

 ## Application example: bit.cc - decentralized personal homepage

-https://bit.cc is a typical DAS application that treats DAS accounts as public key-value data. bit.cc can be seen as a decentralized version of LinkTree, a decentralized personal home.
+https://bit.cc is a typical .bit application that treats .bit accounts as public key-value data. bit.cc can be seen as a decentralized version of LinkTree, a decentralized personal home.
 Unlike other personal homepage products, the information displayed on bit.cc's homepage is stored decentrally.
-Only DAS account owners who can modify it, and bit.cc cannot delete your profile.
+Only .bit account owners who can modify it, and bit.cc cannot delete your profile.